jmbalaguer/fancy-bash-promt/README.md

-# Fancy bash promt, by Andres Gongora
+# Fancy bash promt
-Bash shell script to update your "PS1" environment variable to display colors.
+Bash shell script to update your "PS1" environment variable to display colors (by Andres Gongora).